peterkaminski/hotair-peterkaminski-wiki/README.md

 [[30.
 Art gallery - show, not tell|30.
 Retell the visit to the art gallery, but use dialogue and settings to "show, not tell"]]

 It does a decent job with some dialogue, although this doesn't seem to be a retelling of a previous chapter, but rather a new chapter.

+And there you have it - an experiment with AI-generated hot air.